The Lower Merion Soccer Club is the result of the merger of four small soccer

 LMSC also took over control of the Philadelphia Frenzy, the women's team which

-Four former LMSC were playing professional soccer in 1997.
+Four former LMSC players were playing professional soccer in 1997.
 Will Kohler was playing

 for the New York / New Jersey Metrostars of MLS, our country's top professional league.